vain/awesome-vain/README.md

 The `mailcheck` widget checks whether there are files in the `new` directories.
 To do so, it calls `find`.
-If there's new mail, the textbox will say something like "mail: bugs, system", otherwise it says "no mail".
+If there's new mail, the textbox will say something like "mail: bugs(3), system(1)", otherwise it says "no mail".

 `mailcheck` takes a path and a table of mailboxes to be ignored.
 Both are essentially optional (use `nil`).
 This will use the default path